Introduction

 Identification of Infrastructure Needs During Requisition Phase

-When setting up a hiring requisition on APWS, the facilities plan should identify anticipated infrastructure needs for the proposed new hire.
+When setting up a Hiring Requisition in PageUp, the Facilities Plan should identify anticipated infrastructure needs for the proposed new hire.
 These include:

-- Research involving vertebrate animals, human subjects, cell or tissue samples, chemical, biological or radioactive materials, or clean room facilities.
+- Research involving vertebrate animals, human subjects, cell or tissue samples, chemical, biological or radioactive materials, or clean room facilities, and

 - High-speed, performance, or large-volume computing.